openxla/stablehlo/docs/spec.md

 `num_replicas = 4` and `num_partitions = 2`, `flattened_ids` will produce
 `[[(0, 0), (0, 1), (1, 0), (1, 1)], [(2, 0), (2, 1), (3, 0), (3, 1)]]`.

+StableHLO programs allows associating a sharding property to StableHLO operators to achieve different parallelism paradigms (data parallelism and partitioning) in a unified way.

+### Sharding Property

+Let us first define a term `device` as the logical abstraction for all the processes within the process grid with same `partition_id`.
+This `partition_id` is used as a unique identifier for the device.
+Most common use case for the application of sharding property is when `num_replicas = 1` and `num_partitions = number of devices`.

+The sharding property associated with a operator specifies how the output tensor data is distributed across devices.
+The effect of associating sharding property to a StableHLO program is that it generates a single StableHLO program for all devices while transforming each operator to perform computation on partions of the operator data following the sharding decision (to be elaborated next) imposed by the associated sharding properties.
+Each such program does computation with individual operators on potentially different partions of the tensor data (SPMD style partitioning), collaborating with other devices for data exchange, and moves on to the next operator in lock-step.

+Sharding properties are associated with partitioning decisions which can be broadly divided into the followings: properties.

+  - Replicated: The data associated with the sharded operation is duplicated across all the devices.

+  - Tiled:  This property contains a multi-dimensional tensor consisting of device ids which must have the same rank as the data tensor.
+  Each data dimension is sharded across devices along the same dimension in the device tensor, and each device occupies the corresponding tile in the data tensor that matches its location in the device tensor.
+There is zero data duplication.

+  - Partially tiled: This property also contains a multi-dimensional tensor of device ids with additional information to create equally sized subgroups of devices such that data tensor is replicated across devices in each subgroup but tiled across subgroups.

 ### Accuracy

 At the moment, StableHLO does not provide guarantees about numerical accuracy,